Conventional Loan After Chapter 7 Bankruptcy

 Special Programs and Assistance

-- Programs assist with down payments and closing costs
+- Help with both down payments and closing costs

 - Homebuyer education courses may be required